chsasank/chsasank.github.io/_posts/tech/2020-12-14-trio-tcp-protocol-tutorial.md

 echo_server: connection closed
 ```

-You can try spinning up multiple telnet clients and verify that our server handles multiple requests at the same time.
+We can try spinning up multiple telnet clients and verify that our server handles multiple requests at the same time.

 ## Chat Server